Tye Barber, DO

 During the geriatric rotation, the residents have the opportunity to work with several Family Medicine and Internal Medicine faculty who specialize in the care of geriatric patients.
 While on this rotation, residents work in the outpatient setting, providing primary care in the geriatric clinic at Nova Southeastern University, They also have the opportunity to see patients in a local assisted living facility and long-term care center.

-Residents work with the Pediatrics Department at the BH Chris Everett Children’s Hospital to develop skills to care for acutely ill children in a hospital setting.
+Residents work with the Pediatrics Department at the Salah Foundation Children’s Hospital to develop skills to care for acutely ill children in a hospital setting.
 On this rotation they participate in daily morning report and teaching rounds, where cases are discussed in entirety to provide complete medical care to Broward Health’s youngest patients.
 During their 3 years at Broward, they also have an opportunity to master their skills in the care of healthy newborn infants in the new born nursery.

 Medical Intensive Care Unit (MICU)